ethankale/cellular-arduino-ultrasonic-sensor/docs/design.md

 ## Cost
 The above parts together cost $311.
 Adding an extra $30 for miscellaneous wires, screws cable glands, etc. and 10% for sales tax, and the total estimated cost is about $375.
-Compare to total cost of Ott Ecolog 800 3G ($2,990) or In-Situ Tube 300 + Rugged Troll 200 ($2,400) – one-sixth to one-eight the cost, or savings per unit of between $2,025 and $2,615 (not including the cost of custom read-out hardware for the Ott and In-Situ solutions, usually ~$300/per user).
+Compare to total cost of Ott or In-Situ hardware, between $2,400 and $3,000; this solution is potentially one-sixth to one-eight the cost, or savings per unit of between $2,025 and $2,615 (not including the cost of custom read-out hardware for the proprietary solutions, usually ~$300/per user).

 ## Layout
 These are initial thoughts – the final layout will have to be subject to change.